 The CrossOver Software Installer is an assistant that will guide you through the process of installing Windows software.
-It can be launched from the Configure \rightarrow Install Software... menu or from the Bottle Manager Applications tab.
+It can be launched from the Configure \rightarrow Install Software... menu.

 The CrossOver Software Installer contains extensive knowledge about the specific conditions and parameters that make applications install and run well.
 When software is installed without using it (for instance by running Wine directly) or when it is misinformed about what's being installed (for example if one application is installed when a different one has been selected from the selection panel), suboptimal settings may be used and the subsequent application behavior may be less reliable.